vladmihalcea/hypersistence-utils/README.md

 If can also provide the `hibernate.types.print.banner=false`setting as a Java System property when bootstrapping your Java application:

     java -Dhibernate.types.print.banner=false -jar target/application-1.0.0.jar

+#### Will I remove the banner?

+For the moment, the banner is going to stay.
+If you think that disabling the banner is too much of an effort for you, then you can:

+- fork the repository
+- remove the banner from the source code
+- build the project and use your own banner-free version

+This project is _free_ as in [Libre, not Gratis](https://en.wikipedia.org/wiki/Gratis_versus_libre).

+#### But other open-source projects don't have such a banner

+Some open-source projects are sponsored by large corporations, so developers get paid to maintain those projects.
+That's not the case for this project.

+Other projects are abandoned when [the main developer realizes that GitHub stars don't pay rent](https://medium.com/@kitze/github-stars-wont-pay-your-rent-8b348e12baed).

+#### Should you open a GitHub issue asking me to remove the banner?

+No, you should not.
+GitHub issues related to the banner removal will be deleted after adding a comment pointing to this `README` section.

+> Arrogance and Entitlement is frown upon.
+Any such message, be it a GitHub issue or blog comment will be **silently**  deleted with no further explanation!
+>
+> As Rich Hickey said it, [_Open Source is Not About You_](https://gist.github.com/richhickey/1563cddea1002958f96e7ba9519972d9).

 ## How to start the test environment